crate/cratedb-datasets/devrel/uk-offshore-wind-farm-data/README.md

 ### wind_farm_output.json.gz

 This compressed JSONL file forms the second part of this dataset.
 It contains data relating to the power output of each wind farm on an hourly basis.
-The data in this file covers the period TODO to TODO and contains TODO records.
+The data in this file covers the period from 19th August 2024 to 28th October 2024 and contains 75,825 records.

 Each line of the file contains a JSON object with this structure: